 By Mark A. Ritenour

-Visit the University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) postharvest resources website for the most current list of MRLs (in parts per million) for various chemicals used on fresh Florida citrus destined for the United States and important export markets.
-This website also includes links to MRL databases for select countries and to BCGlobal (providing a comprehensive list of maximum residue limits for all commodities and markets).
-Because MRLs for the various export markets are continually changing, this information is intended as an initial reference source, and no guarantee is made to its accuracy.
+To assist with this, the University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) developed and maintains a Postharvest Resources Website dedicated to helping the industry stay current on changing MRLs.
+This website includes a list of MRLs (in ppm) for various chemicals specifically used on fresh Florida citrus destined for the United States and important export markets.
+This website also includes links to MRL databases for select countries and to BCGlobal, which provides a comprehensive list of MRLs for all commodities and markets.
+Because MRLs for the various export markets are continually changing, this information is intended as an initial reference source and no guarantee can be made to its accuracy.
 Always verify these values with other knowledgeable sources within specific markets of interest.

 Mark A. Ritenour is a professor at the UF/IFAS Indian River Research and Education Center in Fort Pierce.